EnterpriseDB/repmgr/README.md

     Displays information about each active node in the replication cluster.
-This command polls each registered server and shows its role (master / standby / witness) or "FAILED" if the node doesn't respond.
+This command polls each registered server and shows its role (master / standby / witness) or `FAILED` if the node doesn't respond.
 It polls each server directly and can be run on any node in the cluster; this is also useful when analyzing connectivity from a particular node.